Even when a country has a UK FCDO advisory against travel in place, it is still possible to travel. However, there are

 FCDO advice and Quarantines

 As a UK based company, we follow UK FCDO advice when determining whether or not we can provide a holiday.
 We do not make decisions based on any other country advisories.
-When the UK FCDO advises against travel we legally must offer to postpone or cancel your holiday, but only when we are certain the holiday cannot go ahead, which is usually between 4 and 6 weeks prior to departure, depending on the situation.
-However, if you wish to proceed with your holiday against FCDO advice, this is entirely possible.
-We are able to facilitate arrangements against FCDO advice.
+For clients based in UK, if the UK FCDO advises against travel then we legally must offer to postpone or cancel your holiday, but only when we are certain the holiday cannot go ahead, which is usually between 4 and 6 weeks prior to departure, depending on the situation.
+However, for clients travelling from outside the UK, the UK FCDO advice is largely irrelevant and whilst your rights do not change, your decision to travel will be more greatly impacted by your home country policy.
+Even for UK based travellers, we are able to facilitate arrangements against FCDO advice.

 Booking Terms & Conditions

 Provided you are booking reasonably in advance, and you agree our terms, then you are fundamentally covered if we are unable to provide the holiday down the line.
 Subject to Package & Travel Regulations you have the right to a full refund if we can’t provide your holiday due to UK FCDO travel advisories, though this decision is only taken when we are certain travel is not possible.
 However, we hope it never comes to this, as postponement of your holiday is a much better solution if circumstances look like travel will not be possible.

 If you travel against UK FCDO advice, you be will be asked to sign an additional waiver which confirms, in essence, that you are choosing to travel under the prevailing conditions and that you understand what your responsibilities are (which will vary depending on where you are visiting).
 For last minute bookings (within 10 weeks of departure) where it is expected the travel advice and requirements will not change before you travel, there will be an additional clause in your waiver.